sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 ```
 - Verify that the axis are added in the file `25.png`.

 - Stage and commit the changes in `improvement.py`.
+You will be asked to do this in each step so you can inspect your (hopefully) beautiful log in the last step of the exercise.

 ### **Step C**: increase the number of plotted measurements